TFAGaming/DiscordJS-V14-Bot-Template/README.md

 * ***4***- After doing the steps above, go to shell and type `node .` or `node index.js`.
 * ***5***- Ready!
 Your bot should be online now.

+# How to update discord.js package?
+Go to shell and type `npm i discord.js` or `npm i discord.js@latest`.

 # Why do I need MongoDB?
 MongoDB is **NOT** required, you can add it in anytime you want.
 By the way, Mongo is the best Database, better than Quick.DB.